Split shipments: How to handle them with AI

 I can see that part of your order has already arrived, but the other part is still in transit and expected to be delivered tomorrow.
 Can I confirm that you have received the first package?

 The agent has consolidated all of the information from the platform and provided a summary message, rather than listing out each individual item and where it is.
+The system can also identify the nearest fulfillment center to optimize delivery speed and reduce delays.
 You can then apply business logic to flag an issue, for example if a package has been stuck for more than X days, you could take action.
 Or if the customer says they didn’t receive the first package, you could trigger a response to deal with that.

 This saves time compared to a human agent, because the agent isn’t having to go to multiple platforms and enter multiple tracking links in order to see what’s happening.
+Consolidating shipments from the same fulfillment center can reduce complexity and improve efficiency.
 And the consolidated message means that the customer is only getting one response rather than an individual response per tracking link.

 Some caveats